tvandana1/facedetection/README.md

     cv2.imshow('video',img)

 Displays the resulting frame .
-Syntax: cv2.imshow(window_name,image) => window_name representing the name of the window in which image to be displayed and image to be displayed.
+Syntax: cv2.imshow(window_name,image) => window_name representing the name of the window in which image to be displayed.

     k = cv2.waitKey(30) & 0xff